 An Alaska Native claims primer for miners

-The path to developing a mine in Alaska goes through its First People; understanding the ANCSA landscape is key
+The path to developing a mine in Alaska goes through the state's First People; understanding the ANCSA landscape is key North of 60 Mining News – February 1, 2019

 Alaska boasts what many consider the most successful Aboriginal land claims settlement on Earth – a solution that has not only turned out to be a cultural success, but a brilliant business move for the more than 140,000 Alaska Natives and an economic boon for the state that covers the resource-rich lands these industrious and innovative peoples have called home for millennia.